 These are just some ideas I've considered - as some of us are playing the longer campaigns and want to at least try some set of rules.
-We are finding that with well-focussed Axis rail conversion you very quickly obtain better than historic supply, so just adding rail-capture on top without trading-off some rail-conversion capacity would not work and deviate from the severe logistics problems the Axis did face - this is part of the Operational planning required for the game.
+We found that with well-focussed Axis rail conversion you very quickly obtain better than historic supply.
+The conversion reductions bring this back to historic and introduce more logistical challenges for the Axis.